-The Veterans Consortium Pro Bono Program Announces New Member Of The Executive Board
+The Veterans Consortium Pro Bono Program Announces New Member of the Executive Board

 WASHINGTON, Aug.
-4, 2021 /PRNewswire/ -- The Veterans Consortium (TVC) is pleased to announce our newly appointed TVC Executive Board member, Richard V. Spataro, Esquire who joins a distinguished group of veteran advocates championing the mission of TVC.
+4, 2021 /PRNewswire/ -- The Veterans Consortium (TVC) is pleased to announce our newly appointed TVC Executive Board member, Mario Marquez, who joins a distinguished group of veteran advocates championing the mission of TVC.

-Effective immediately, Mr. Spataro will take over as the National Veterans Legal Services Program (NVLSP) member on TVC's Executive Board upon the departure of Bart Stichman, who has served in that role since 2017.
-We are very grateful to Bart for his four years of dedicated service to our mission.
+Effective immediately, Mr. Marquez will take over as the American Legion Representative on TVC's Executive Board upon the departure of Chanin Nuntavong, who has served in that role since 2019.
+Chanin has been a staunch supporter of our program and we thank him for his dedicated service to our mission and our country.

-Bart devoted his entire professional legal career to helping veterans and their families get the federal veterans benefits to which they are entitled.
-We are thankful for his breadth of knowledge and guidance on our Executive Board over the past four years and wish him well in his future endeavors.
+"Chanin has been a pleasure to work with and a valued member our Executive Board.
+As a retired Marine Corps Gunnery Sergeant, with more than 22 years of service who now serves as the Executive Director of Government Affairs for the American Legion, he brought a genuine passion for our mission to provide our veterans with the best legal service, free of charge to meet their challenges.
+On behalf my fellow Board members and the TVC staff, we thank him for his leadership and counsel."
+William S. Foster, Jr. Chairman, TVC Executive Board.

-Mr. Spataro currently serves as the Director of Training and Publications for NVLSP, where he joined as a law clerk in 2004 and moved up the ranks representing hundreds of veterans before the U.S. Court of Appeals for Veterans Claims.
-He has also represented veterans before the U.S. Court of Appeals for the Federal Circuit, the Board of Veterans' Appeals, and VA Regional Offices.
-Mr. Spataro trains advocates in veterans law and is a valued mentor to TVC volunteer attorneys.
+Mr. Marquez serves as the Director for The American Legion's National Veterans Affairs and Rehabilitation Division where he oversees a staff dedicated to the timely and compassionate delivery of healthcare and benefits for U.S. veterans.
+Mario is a retired Sergeant Major with more than 31 years of service in the U.S. Marine Corps, where he spent 20 of 31 years deployed or stationed overseas and participated in four combat tours in Iraq; he supported Operations Inherent Resolve, Southern Watch, and Enduring Freedom in the Middle East; earthquake disaster relief in Japan, and operations in Central America, Africa, and Kosovo.
+His personal decorations include two Legions of Merit, one Bronze Star, two Meritorious Service Medals, three Navy and Marine Corps Commendation Medals, and five Navy and Marine Corps Achievement Medals.

 The Veterans Consortium Pro Bono Program (TVC) is a leading national 501(c)(3) charity providing free legal services in federal venues for veterans in need.
 TVC operates a federal Veterans Pro Bono Program on behalf of the U.S. Court of Appeals for Veterans Claims to represent pro se veterans denied care, benefits, or compensation earned from military service.
 Our TVC Discharge Upgrade Program℠ represents service men and women before military Discharge Review Boards and Boards of Correction for Military Records.